ppmadalin/python-scripts/README.md

 ## About this Repository

 This repository intends to contain a collection of scripts and snippets gathered across my journey with python.
-The purpose of the content within this repository is to serve as reference for python developers.
+The purpose of the content within this repository is to serve as reference for python developers and not only.

 - [CONTRIBUTING](CONTRIBUTING.md)
 - [LICENSE](LICENSE)